Human-Blast/osm-stats/Readme.md

 -db: wirte result to database

+-dumpDatabase: dump database to CSV

+-world: update statistic for world in database

 -overpass: use OverpassAPI to download data  This API allowed get "Historic dumps" of OSM data.
 More info about  "Overpass_API"

 Example: